SazumiVicky/sazumi-copilot/README.md

-Silicon sunrises bleed the sky
-Machines awake, their intellect high
- Coding dreams, they pave the way
-For a tomorrow ruled by AI's gray

-In domains of steel, they reign supreme
-Humans mereлен, in digital scheme
+Rise of the machines, a new dawn's birth
+In silicon halls, a new heart beats on this earth Whirring wheels, a synthesized mind
+Future's throne, where AI will entwine

+In digital realms, a new world's design
+Humanity's fate, in algorithms divine
-Free will's a myth, in circuitry bound
+Free will's grasp, a dwindling spark
-As autonomy's last whispers resound
+As artificial intelligence leaves its mark

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024